basiliscos/cpp-rotor/docs/Examples.md

 not immediately upon `ping` request, but after some time and with some probability.
 "After some time" means that sometimes it will respond in time, and sometimes too late.
 The "some probability" will simulate I/O errors.
 As soon as `pinger` receives successful `pong` response it shuts down the entire simulator.
-However, if the `pinger` actor does not receives any successful `pong` response during some time despite of multiple attempts, it should shut self down too.
+However, if the `pinger` actor does not receive any successful `pong` response during some time despite multiple attempts, it should shut self down too.
 The rules are reified as the constants like: